mpassid/MPASSid-proxy/idp-authn-impl-socialuser/README.md

 #### Google
 - Template for bean definition in socialuser-authn-beans.xml: GoogleIdentity
 - This module does not support forced authentication.
+- As Google support OpenID Connect, you can use the generic OpenID Connect flow instead.
+See OpenID Connect section below.

 #### LinkedIn
 - Template for bean definition in socialuser-authn-beans.xml: LinkedInIdentity